gferreira/fb-variable-spacing/docs/adding-spacing-states.md

 ---
-title  : Working with spacing states layout : default order  : 1
+title  : Adding spacing states to a font layout : default
 ---

-How to add spacing states to an existing UFO source in RoboFont.
+How to add 'tight' and 'loose' spacing states to an existing UFO source in RoboFont.
 {: .lead }

 * Table of Contents